A Catfishing With a Happy Ending

 Alan, who is a fitness fanatic, was now spending his mornings on long-distance runs.
 Decades of manual labor had kept him fit, but he was resentful about losing his hair at a young age.
 “In my 30s it started falling out,” he said.
 “I was exactly like my dad.”

-To him, Emma had become more than a friendly voice on the phone, but a project.
+To him, Emma had become not just a friendly voice on the phone, but a project.
 When he discovered that Emma spent three hours a day commuting to work, Alan encouraged her to find a local job.
 “I was on her journey in life, trying to guide her,” Alan said.

 By January of 2016, Emma was thrilled to receive a job offer three miles from her home at an Italian chain restaurant.
 As the new assistant manager of Zizzi in Richmond, she managed a team of Poles, Spaniards, and Greeks (there are no real Italians in this story).
 When Emma boasted about her “long-distance” love, the busboys asked why they’d never met.
 Emma told them he was “extremely busy.”